bigblobby/NEXTJS_SUPABASE_STRIPE_BOILERPLATE/README-NEW.md

 #### Migrations
 1. First pull migrations down from the remove DB `npx supabase db pull`
 2. Then you can create a migration using `npx supabase migration new [NAME]`
 3. Then apply it using `pnpm supabase:reset` or `npx supabase db reset` this will reset the database (local only) and apply new migrations.
+OR `npx supabase migration up`
 4. To apply a migration to production use `npx supabase db push`

 ## Production